justBKhere/DurableNounceApiServer/README.md

+## DurableNounceApiServer

-Introduction
+### Introduction

-DurableNounceApiServer is a test implementation of nonces in games, designed to add more mechanics and flexibility to game development.
-It also includes a basic wallet implementation for in-game transactions(This is implemented for quick iteration.
-Please note that this project is currently a work in progress and not ready for production. please follow standard production-level implementations, "On3 Account," our game account solution with these features will be accessible in the next few weeks.
+DurableNounceApiServer is a test implementation of nonces in games, aimed at adding more mechanics and flexibility to game development.
+It also includes a basic wallet implementation for in-game transactions.
+Please note that this project is a work in progress and not ready for production.
+For production-level implementations, we recommend using "On3 Account," our game account solution with enhanced features, which will be accessible in the next few weeks.

-Durable nonce implementation will be studied and depth going forward.
+The durable nonce implementation will be studied further and developed in-depth going forward.

-Features
+### Features

-Nounces in Games: Introduces the concept of "nonces" to games, where crafting mechanics can be significantly improved using this and also many more other implementations as well.
+- Nounces in Games: Introduces the concept of "nonces" to games, enabling significantly improved crafting mechanics and various other implementations.
-Basic Wallet Implementation: Includes a basic wallet to  manage in-game currency and assets.
+- Basic Wallet Implementation: Includes a basic wallet to manage in-game currency and assets.

-Getting Started
+### Getting Started

 To try out DurableNounceApiServer:

-Clone the repository: git clone https://github.com/your-username/durablenounceapiserver.git Install dependencies: npm install
+1. Clone the repository: `git clone https://github.com/your-username/durablenounceapiserver.git`
+2. Install dependencies: `npm install`
-Configure environment variables (removed from the public repository for security reasons).
+3. Configure environment variables (removed from the public repository for security reasons).
-Start the server: npm start
+4. Start the server: `npm start`

-Known Issues
+### Known Issues

+This project is still under development, and there might be some known issues or bugs.
+We are actively working to resolve them.

-Thank you for the opportunity
+Thank you for the opportunity to work on this project!
+We look forward to improving and refining it further.